-We’d recommend a bag that has a Comfort Limit down to -10C for UK winter camping that’s a sweeping generalisation and if you are a cold sleeper you might want to consider going even lower.
-The recommendation also assumes full body coverage in the bag (socks, long-johns, base-layer), and backup down clothing just in case.
+We’d recommend a bag that has a Comfort Limit down to -10°C for UK winter camping that’s a sweeping generalisation and if you are a cold sleeper you might want to consider going even lower.
+The recommendation also assumes full body coverage in the bag (i.e. socks, long-johns, base-layer), and backup down clothing just in case.

-Having established a rating which bag would we choose?
-As an ultralight winter bag Rab’s new Mythic 600 sleeping bag ticks all the boxes and would be our lightest choice, less expensive options exist though, either not quite as warm or heavier – these are Marmots Helium bag or Sea to Summit Talus TS11.
+Having established a general rating which bag would we choose?
+As an ultralight winter bag Rab’s new Mythic Ultra 360 sleeping bag ticks all the boxes and is one of the most technically advanced bags out there.
+Less expensive options exist though, either not quite as warm or heavier – these are Marmots Helium bag which weighs more but has a temperature rating of -12°C or Sea to Summit Men's Spark III or Women's Flame III which are marginally heavier but have an exceptional balance of weight, warmth and especially pack size.

 Insulation is the key to a winter sleeping mat – thankfully most manufacturers have them tested so you can compare one against another, this makes the choice straight forward.
 I would also choose a rectangular mat rather than a Mummy one for Winter camping as you are less likely to come off it, if your legs come off in the night you can get cold quite quickly.